zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     **Example:**

-    In the sample service described in the [Onboarding Overview](onboard-overview.md#Sample REST API Service), the URL of the service is: `http://localhost:8080`.
+    In the sample service described in the [Onboarding Overview](onboard-overview.md#sample-rest-api-service), the URL of the service is: `http://localhost:8080`.

-2. Identify API that the service provides that you want to expose through the API Gateway.
+2. Identify the API of the service that you want to expose through the API Gateway.

     **Example:**